-For the examination and the reviews, the most financially significant assumptions are:
+For the funding level the most financially significant assumptions are:

-- the allowance for future administration expenses, which at 31 March 2023 was moved from being substantially included in the past service liabilities to being included in future service liabilities. - the difference between the future investment returns and the rates of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme, which have increased between 31 March 2022 and 31 March 2023, reducing the value of the liabilities. - the pensioner mortality assumptions assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme.
-At 31 March 2023 these were based on the results of a recent pensioners' mortality investigation.
-In each case they include an allowance for improving mortality. - the future investment returns assumed for the Scheme over the next ten years (4.1% per annum, as at 31 March 2023; 3.1% per annum, as at 31 March 2022).
+- the difference between the future investment returns and the rates of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme.
+Future investment returns are assumed to be 3.8% to 31 March 2033 and 3.2% pa thereafter and inflation is assumed to be approximately 1.9% pa.
+The assumptions are unchanged between 31 March 2023 and 31 March 2024. - the pensioner mortality assumptions assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme.
+These were based on the results of a recent pensioners' mortality investigation.
+In each case they include an allowance for improving mortality.
+The assumptions are unchanged between 31 March 2023 and 31 March 2024. - the future investment returns assumed, which are 3.7 for the next year, reducing to 1.8% by 2034.

-Vested Benefits Ratio - 31 March 2023
+Vested Benefits Ratio - 31 March 2024